Now Reading

 Grigor Dimitrov with Bianchet founders Emmanuelle and Rodolfo Festa Bianchet

 His passion for watches began in his youth.
 When he became Wimbledon Junior World Champion at the age of 17, he bought his first mechanical watch with the prize money.
 It was a Romaine Jerome, which made a name for itself at the time by working moon dust into the watch cases and dials.
 In the meantime, he has amassed an entire watch collection with over 30 watches from MB&F, Rolex and Patek Philippe, among others.
 But when he got to know the watches and the founding couple of Bianchet through a mutual friend, he was immediately enthusiastic: ‘Even though I have Rolex and Patek Philippe watches in my collection, I tend to look for the unusual watch models, away from the mainstream.
 Bianchet is fresh, special, and I can best express my passion for watches through a young brand like Bianchet, where I can proactively participate in the entire development process,’ says Dimitrov.
-When Bianchet is working on a new model, he is even the first to test the prototypes while playing and then shares feedback, he informs us.
+When Bianchet is working on a new model, he is even the first to test the prototypes while playing and then shares feedback, he adds.
 We talk shop for a while on the subject of watches and for a short while, I forget that I’m talking to one of the best tennis players in the world.
-A few years ago, I managed to get hold of one of Dimitrov’s original Wilson rackets, which he played personally and which went on sale after one season through a specialised dealer in Holland.
+A few years ago, I managed to get hold of one of Dimitrov’s original Wilson rackets, which he played personally and which later went on sale through a specialised dealer in Holland.
 I now have three of them.
 As I said at the beginning, I am somewhat tennis mad.

 Dimitrov currently wears the Bianchet Tourbillon B1.618 Openwork in titanium-dust-carbon, with a remarkable power reserve of 105 hours.
 As the tourbillon is an extremely delicate mechanism, the watch had to be constructed in such a way that it can withstand the rapid movements of the wrist and shocks caused by impacts.
 It is therefore shock-resistant up to 6000 G.